 Dorothée is a founding partner of Voltaire and is primarily focused on property located in the UK and specialises in both developments and site acquisitions ranging in size from £3m to £800 million.
 Dorothée has experience with mixed-use developments, prime residential, and numerous hotel projects.
 She also arranged funding for the acquisition of substantial sites in London.

 Dorothée has arranged numerous investments packages including industrial, retail and leisure portfolios.
 Over the past few years, she has been particularly active in the fields of student accommodation and social housing arranging both debt and equity for private companies and listed funds.

 She began her career in real estate with a prominent London real estate broker.

 Dorothee graduated from ISC business school in Paris.

 James is a founding partner of Voltaire with a background in arranging complex real estate transactions.
 For a number of years James specialised in arranging structured investment facilities for requirements across all asset classes.

-During the last few years James has increased his focus on facilitating equity injections into both development and investment transactions – often as part of arranging the entire capital structure.
-He arranges finance on behalf of some of the most dynamic mid-sized developers in London and the South East, for whom he leverages his long-standing relationships with senior and whole loan providers as well as mezzanine lenders and sources of equity capital.
+During the last few years James has increased his focus on facilitating equity injections or growth capital into both development and investment transactions or business models.
+His clients are some of the most dynamic mid-market developers in London and the South East, for whom he leverages his long-standing relationships with senior and whole loan providers as well as mezzanine lenders and sources of equity capital.